 Uché U. Ewelukwa responds to Ayesha Imam's "Working with Nigeria's Sharia Courts."
-(Use the link in the right sidebar to read "Working with Nigeria's Sharia Courts.")

 I admire the work that Ayesha Imam, BAOBAB, and other local women's groups in Nigeria are doing to ensure that Amina Lawal and other women who have death sentences hanging over their heads are freed.
 Furthermore, I agree with Imam that local organizations must take the lead role in the struggle for women’s rights, despite the fact that international human rights organizations can play a very useful role.
 However, the fact that local groups play a lead role does not mean that their strategies are immune to criticism.
 Local and international strategies should be scrutinized for their overall effectiveness in improving the lot of all women and creating a culture of respect for human rights.